sharu-91/postgres_migration/HOW_TO_RUN.md

 # How to Run This Project

-This document provides instructions on how to set up and run the PostgreSQL utility scripts.
+This document provides instructions on how to set up and run the database utility scripts.

 ## Prerequisites